pmsteil/py-htmx-ai/readme.md

 - Documented code better
 - Added a bit of debug on server side to see what server is doing (set DEBUG_LEVEL=0 to disable)

-### Issues
+## Issues

 1. For some reason I could not get the hx-ai to POST to the server, had to change it to a GET.
+Would like to use POST instead (open an issue if you know how to fix this).
 2. Need to load the htmx library from a public repo.

+## Roadmap

+1. Would love to build this into a prototyping tool.
+Where the user could start with a blank page and then add elements to the page and then generate the code for each section of the page.
+2. The user could specify their own "system prompt" to try and define color scheme, styling, etc to make all sections have some uniformity.
+3. The user could then download the code for the page they created.
+4. The user could generate the template code using htmx for the front end and Flask for the back end and download it as a starting point.
+5. Many more dreams if I ever get this far! :)

 ## Installation